 People with a physiologic tremor and anxiety may benefit from taking a low dose of a benzodiazepine (a sedative), such as lorazepam.
 However, these drugs should be taken only occasionally.

 If a physiologic tremor is worsened by taking prescribed drugs that are necessary or by feeling very anxious, propranolol (a beta-blocker Adrenergic blockers High blood pressure is very common.
-It often does not cause symptoms; however, high blood pressure can increase the risk of stroke, heart attacks, and heart failure.
+It often does not cause symptoms; however, high blood pressure can increase the risk of stroke, heart attack, and heart failure.
 Therefore, it is important... read more ) may help.

 For some people, drinking alcohol in moderation may lessen the tremor, but doctors do not recommend this tactic as a treatment.
 Heavy drinking followed by suddenly stopping makes the tremor worse.